 The topics include things like: community involvement and making friends in Japan, driving in Japan, working at multiple schools, independent Japanese study, Japanese etiquette for beginners, thriving as a rural JET, and so on.
 Topics vary from year to year.

 Most countries (excluding the USA due to capacity constraints) will invite their JETs to attend a welcome reception at their embassies on the second night.
 This is often a highlight for many people, and although it may involve a taxi/subway journey, you’ll no doubt be rewarded with free beer, food and entertainment when you arrive.
-Alternatively, your PAs will most likely organize an outing for Saga JETs to a local izakaya (Japanese pub), which is a great opportunity to get to know each other better.
+Otherwise, enjoy your last evening in Tokyo!
+Just make sure you get enough sleep because Wednesday is a big day.

-Your contracting organization supervisor and District Representative(s) will be waiting to greet you at you Saga Airport ready to take you to your town and new home.
+Your contracting organization supervisor will be waiting to greet you at you Saga Airport ready to take you to your town and new home.
 It will be a blurry, hot, and long day, so be prepared.
 Welcome to Japan!